RylanSchaeffer/rylanschaeffer.github.io/content/jokes.md

 - I'm not a photographer, but I can picture us together.
 - I want to be your gradient descent algorithm, so I can descend on you

-## Start Ups

-- We lose a little money on every customer, but we make it up on volume.

 ## Inappropriate

 - (This one was told to me by my research supervisor, who was told this joke herself during her PhD) If you really want to succeed in life, get a wife and a mistress.
 Then, when you really need to get your work done, you can tell the mistress you’re with the wife, and tell the wife you’re with the mistress.

-## Inspirational

-- What do you call a doctor who graduated last in his class?
-Doctor.

 ## Miscellaneous